exonum/exonum-doc/src/get-started/timestamping-tutorial.md

 - For the `handle_timestamp_proof` method we declare the `v1/timestamps/proof`
   route, which will be used for getting proofs of correctness of certain timestamping transactions.
-- For the `handle_post_transaction` method we declare the `v1/timestamps`
-  route, which will be used for sending timestamping transactions to the blockchain network.

 ## Define Service